The Murad Code Project Team

 Olivia Head

-Olivia has been the Communications, Advocacy and Project Manager on the Murad Code Project with IICI since April 2024, based in New York City.
-Previously, she was a Senior Program Manager at the International Coalition of Sites of Conscience, where she worked with partners in Ukraine, Colombia and the Central African Republic to advance the goal of survivor-centered documentation through projects facilitating knowledge-exchange and capacity-building.
-Olivia also spent four years in the UK's Diplomatic Service, covering a range of policy issues, including CRSV as a member of the Preventing Sexual Violence in Conflict Initiative (PSVI) team.
-In 2016, she co-founded Bread & Roses, a charity providing well-being support and language training to women from refugee backgrounds in London; she is the chair of the charity’s board of trustees.
+Olivia is based in New York City and has been with IICI since April 2024.
+Previously, she was a Senior Programme Manager at the International Coalition of Sites of Conscience, where she worked with partners in Ukraine, Colombia and the Central African Republic to advance survivor-centered approaches to documentation through projects facilitating knowledge-exchange and capacity-building.
+Before moving to the US, Olivia spent four years in the UK's Diplomatic Service, covering a range of policy issues, including conflict-related sexual violence as a member of the Preventing Sexual Violence in Conflict Initiative (PSVI) team.
+In 2016, she co-founded Bread & Roses, a charity providing well-being support and language training to women from refugee backgrounds in London.